Mosotho888/CMPG-323-Overview---35551178/README.md

 Will be consisting of all the information that is needed to do project 1 to 5

 ## Repositories
--> Repository for Agile and Scrum implentation project \
+-> Repository for Agile and Scrum implentation project: CMPG-323-Overview---35551178 \
--> Repository for API Development project \
+-> Repository for API Development project: CMPG-323-Project-2--35551178 \
--> Repository for Patterns and Standards project \
+-> Repository for Patterns and Standards project: CMPG-323-Project-3--35551178 \
--> Repository for Testing and RPA project \
+-> Repository for Testing and RPA project: CMPG-323-Project-4--35551178 \
--> Repository for Reporting and Monitoring project
+-> Repository for Reporting and Monitoring project: CMPG-323-Project-5--35551178

 ## Branching Strategy
 -> GitHub Flow Strategy.
 It focuses on Agile principles and so it is a fast and streamlined branching strategy with short production cycles and frequent releases, also allows for fast feedback loops so that one can quickly identify issues and resolve them.